pfertyk/blog/content/003-crystal-vs-real-life.md

 Recently, I decided to try Crystal again, to check on my own if it can keep this promise.
 The best way to test a programming language is to write some code, so I decided to create a simple grayscale filter for PNG images (that way I could easily test the efficiency).
-This posts describes my adventure with Crystal
+This posts describes the whole process.

 ## Installing Crystal